Spectral sequences of a Morse shelling: Relative homology of a Morse tile

 Let $n$ be a non-negative integer.
 We recall that an $n$-simplex is the convex hull of $n+1$ points affinely independent in some real affine space or rather, abstractly, just a set of cardinality $n+1$ whose elements are vertices, see \cite{Munk,Koz}.
 A face of a simplex is the convex hull of a subset of its vertices and its dimension is the dimension of the affine space it spans.
 An open simplex (resp. face) is the relative interior of a simplex (resp. face) in its supporting affine space.
 The following definition has been given in \cite{SaWel2}.

-\begin{defi}[Definition $2.4$ of \cite{SaWel2, Wel}] A Morse tile $T$ of dimension $n$ and order $k \in \{0, \dots , n+1\}$ is an $n$-simplex $\overline{T}$ deprived of $k$ of its codimension one faces together with, if $k \geq 1$, one possibly empty face $\mu$ of higher codimension.
-It is critical of index $k$ iff $\dim \mu = k-1$, while a closed simplex is critical of vanishing index.
+\begin{defi}[Definition $2.4$ of \cite{SaWel2, Wel1}] A Morse tile $T$ of dimension $n$ and order $k \in \{0, \dots , n+1\}$ is an $n$-simplex $\overline{T}$ deprived of $k$ of its codimension one faces together with one possibly empty face $\mu$ of higher codimension.
+It is critical of index $k$ iff $\dim \mu = k-1$.
 The simplex $\overline{T}$ is called the underlying simplex while $\mu$ is called its Morse face. \end{defi}

-A tile with empty Morse face is said to be {\it basic} and a basic tile of order $k >0$ contains a unique open face of dimension $k-1$ and none of lower dimension.
-Critical tiles are thus the ones for with this peculiar face has been removed, see \cite{SaWel2}.
+A tile with empty Morse face is said to be {\it basic} and a basic tile of order $k >0$ contains a unique open face of dimension $k-1$, its restriction set \cite{Stanbook,Z}, and none of lower dimension, see Figure \ref{figbasictiles}.
+Critical tiles are thus the ones for which this peculiar face has been removed, see \cite{SaWel2,Wel2}.
 Note that critical tiles of maximal index are open simplices.
 The tiles which are not critical are said to be {\it regular}.

+\begin{ex} A tetrahedron deprived of one triangle and one edge is a regular Morse tile of order one and dimension three, whereas a tetrahedron deprived of two triangles and one edge is critical of index two. \end{ex}

 Recall that a finite simplicial complex is a finite collection of simplices which contains all faces of its elements and such that the intersection of any two of them is a common face, possibly empty.
 Such a simplicial complex $K$ inherits a topology whose homology and cohomology can be computed out of the simplicial chain and cochain complexes $C_* (K ; \Z) = \oplus_{\sigma \in K} \Z_\sigma$ and $C^* (K ; \Z) = \oplus_{\sigma \in K} \hom (\Z_\sigma , \Z)$.
 These complexes are graded by the dimension of the simplices and for every $\sigma \in K$, $\Z_\sigma$ denotes the infinite cyclic group whose generators are the two orientations on $\sigma$, that is the kernel of the augmentation morphism $a \sigma + b \overline{\sigma} \in \Z \sigma \oplus \Z \overline{\sigma} \mapsto a + b \in \Z$, see \cite{Munk}.